Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge: History and production

 The central joke of the series is a parody of how pop music sensations are often nothing like their public image: while Cheyenne outwardly projects the image of being a clean and wholesome role model, she is in fact a heavy abuser of drugs and is very promiscuous.
 For example, Cheyenne can magically transport people to her base of operations in a Candyland-like environment, but it turns out that the volcano that at first appears to be spewing sugar is in fact spewing cocaine, which Cheyenne snorts off-camera.

 Alternative country singer Neko Case stars as Cheyenne Cinnamon but does not provide singing vocals.
 Instead, "her character will lip-synch, and then a decidedly different-sounding voice sings all the songs", according to Dave Willis.
-Rappers MF DOOM, MC Chris and T-Pain provide additional voices.
-References to the show, including brief clips from the pilot, have been featured in various episodes of Squidbillies, another Adult Swim program.
+Rappers MF Doom, MC Chris and T-Pain provide additional voices.
+Radical Axis provided animation services.
+References to the show, including brief clips from the pilot, have been featured in various episodes of Squidbillies, another Adult Swim program which Willis co-created.

 Willis mentioned on Twitter that the pilot was not picked up for a full series.